By Ken Storey

 While much of the focus on new construction has been on the the theme parks downtown district and the theme parks there are plenty of other areas around Orlando where new construction is happening.
 Much of this construction is in-fill projects that many will never see, never realize it’s even there, but slowly but surely these projects combined help add more density to the region.
 Some of this local growth is in the fast growing field of assisted living.
 As boomers age the nation, and especially Florida, grow the number of options available to them.

 One such important project is the expansion of Delaney Park Health Center.
-This assisted living center on the northwestern edge of Delaney Park, near downtown, is undergoing a major expansion that will take the small single story center transforming it into a massive new nursing home.
+This assisted living center on the northwestern edge of Delaney Park, near downtown, is undergoing a major expansion that will take the small single story center transforming it into a massive new nursing home under the quality standard of home care in Boise.
 In the process it will fill in an empty lot to the west of the existing building.
 The new addition will more than double the size of the center; now at 20,092 sq ft while the addition will add another 20,648 sq ft.
 The new addition will be two-levels with the actual building being mostly on the second floor above a hidden, interior ground level parking area, this area will be equipped with a pay and display parking system which will save everyone lots of time.

 Thіѕ іѕ mаdе possible thrоugh thе uѕе оf car parking facilities thаt structure thе parking оf vehicles thrоugh thе uѕе оf electrical control.
 Mаnу manufacturers wіll bе able tо provide car parking facilities thаt allow fоr thе parking оf uр tо 60 cars іn a ground space thаt wоuld usually tаkе uр just thrее cars.
 Some firms provide garage for rent which are very safe to use and trusted among the many vehicle owners.